fiderosado/cuba-payment-inputs/WARP.md

 ## Project Overview

-**react-payment-inputs** is a zero-dependency React library that provides hooks and components for payment card input fields.
+**cuba-payment-inputs** is a zero-dependency React library that provides hooks and components for payment card input fields.
 It handles automatic formatting, validation, and focus management for card numbers, expiry dates, CVCs, and ZIP codes.
 The library supports both hooks (`usePaymentInputs`) and render props (`PaymentInputsContainer`) patterns.

 ## Build and Development Commands